exasol/row-level-security/doc/design.md

 The `RowLevelSecurityDialect` reads the following custom properties:

-1. `ROLE_ASSIGNMENT_TABLE`: name of the table that contains the mapping of users to the roles the have
-2. `SCHEMA_NAME`: name of the schema where tables are placed
+1. `SCHEMA_NAME`: name of the schema where tables are placed

 Covers: